isabella232/data-workbench.en-1/help/home/c-geo-oview/c-wk-data-svcs/c-install-data-svc/c-install-data-svc.md

 ---
 description: Information about installing a data service on a data workbench server.
-seo-description: Information about installing a data service on a data workbench server.
-seo-title: Installing a Data Service on a Data Workbench Server
 solution: Analytics
 title: Installing a Data Service on a Data Workbench Server
 topic: Data workbench